45. Guillermo Almada

 However, Sampson has transformed England since taking over in 2013, guiding the team to a surprise third-place finish at the 2015 World Cup.
 There, in the semi-final, is where we truly got the glimpse of why any player would want to play for the 34-year-old Welshman.
 Laura Bassett’s bizarre own goal in stoppage proved the brutal game-winner for Japan, denying England a trip to the final.
 Afterwards, Sampson gave one of the most impassioned pleas to a nation to support his player and his team.

-Earlier this year, Sampson guided England past the United States in the U.S., and he has England among the favorites for this year’s European Championship.
+Earlier this year, Sampson guided England past the United States in the U.S., and he has England among the favourites for this year’s European Championship.
 His guidance could help England break Germany’s six-tournament run at the top.

 Words: Jeff Kassouf